dishaRX/SampleDemo/README.md

 - **React-Native**
    - Code Reusability.
 The biggest advantage of React Native is that developers don't need to create separate codes for different platforms (Android and iOS).
 - **Expo**
-  We have used Expo for
+ -We have used Expo for
    - Easy Downloadable.
    - The Fastest Way To Build React Native Apps.
    - Publish Over The Air (OTA) Updates Instantly.